mrmanc/spectro/README.md

 It was inspired by [this Sysdig tweet](https://twitter.com/sysdig/status/618826906310324224), and follows on from my [distribution Awk script](https://github.com/mrmanc/log-ninja#distribution) which displays an actual histogram (although it also has some realtime functionality).

-Please be kind… it is my first play with Go, and it is horrendous code.
-I’ve not tested it on anything other than OS X yet.
+Please be kind… it is my first play with Go, and I’m not proud of the code.
+I’d love to hear advice and critique from other Go developers.
+I’ve not tested this on anything other than OS X yet, so let me know how you get on.

 ## Example
 (dtrace example borrowed from [this HeatMap tool](https://github.com/brendangregg/HeatMap))